Rene Ritchie: Blogging

 In April 2008, Ritchie began writing for Phone Different, the iPhone channel of the Smartphone Experts Network.
 In 2009 he took over as managing editor of the site, which changed its name to The iPhone blog and then TiPb.
 In December 2011, the site rebranded again, to iMore and the network to Mobile Nations.
 Ritchie became EIC and Executive Producer, respectively.
 Ritchie has appeared on CNN International, MarketPlace, CBC News, and ABC15.

 Podcasting

 Ritchie is a frequent podcaster, hosting and co-hosting internet technology shows.
 He launched the iPhone Live podcast on November 12, 2008, which later changed its name to the iMore show.
 It had over 400 episodes as of July 2014.
 Ritchie hosts Vector, a tech news and analysis show, and co-hosts Debug, a show for developers; Iterate, a show for designers; ZEN & TECH, a show on connected lifestyles, Review, a show on movies and entertainment, and The TV Show.
 On October 16 of 2013, Ritchie joined the TWiT Network's MacBreak Weekly as a regular co-host.

-YouTube Creator Liaison
+YouTube

 In July 2022, Ritchie was appointed by Google as the new YouTube Creator Liaison, succeeding Matt Koval.
-He will work with YouTube creators to support them in improving their own video content.